What Is It Like to Write Shader Code?

-If we treat the data in the form as input pixels, the calculated form as output pixels, Codes in PixelsWorld is the function in Microsoft Excel
+If we consider the data in the spreadsheet as input pixels and the calculated spreadsheet as output pixels, coding in the pixel world can be understood as expressions in an Excel spreadsheet.

 bright_describe.shader